 Soil is the part of the earth’s crust formed as a result of deformation of rock by physical and chemical weathering, decomposition, organic and inorganic matter addition and water movement (Kahinde et al., 2019).
 It consists of organic and inorganic compounds and some may consist of radionuclides such as uranium, thorium, radium, actinium and potassium.
 All radionuclides constitute a background radiation.
 The background radiation represents a considerable fraction of the total radiation exposure to the individual (Manjulata et al., 2016).

 Several works have been carried out to assess radionuclides in soil samples collected from different locations both within and outside Nigeria with significant results reported (Issa, 2013; Abu-samreh et al 2015; Aziz et al., 2014; Bekelesi, 2015; Faanu et al., 2016; Rangaswamy et al., 2016; Ajayi et al., 2017; Mann et al., 2017; Kumar et al., 2018; Masok and Winkler, 2018; Olowookar et al., 2019).
-Kehinde et al. (2019) worked on natural radioactivity in soil using gamma spectrometric technique observed average activity concentration for 40K, 226Ra, and 232Th as 1190.10±373.62 Bqkg-1, 64.64±28.1015 Bqkg-1and 110.18±46.12 Bqkg-1 respectively.
+Kehinde et al. (2019) worked on natural radioactivity in soil using gamma spectrometric technique observed average activity concentration for 40K, 226Ra, and 232Th as 1190.10±373.62 , 64.64±28.1015 and 110.18±46.12 Bqkg-1 respectively.
 Their results were higher than the recommended values.
 They concluded that, the soil within the study area was radiologically not safe.

-Using gamma spectrometry to assess radionuclides concentration in soil samples, Quazi et al. (2015) observed activity concentration of 226Ra, 232Th and 40K as 11 - 25 Bqkg-1, 38 - 59 Bqkg-1, and 246 - 414 Bqkg-1 respectively.
+Using gamma spectrometry to assess radionuclides concentration in soil samples, Quazi et al. (2015) observed activity concentration of 226Ra, 232Th and 40K as 11 - 25 , 38 - 59 , and 246 - 414 Bqkg-1 respectively.
 The outdoor gamma exposure rate, radium equivalent activity, and excess of lifetime cancer risk observed were 40.6 – 63.8 nGyh-1, 90 - 140 Bqkg-1, and 0.2110-3 respectively.
 Marius et al. (2020) reported mean activity concentration of 238U (27.84 Bqkg-1), 232Th (41.08 Bqkg-1) and 40K (511.27 Bqkg-1) in stream sediments using gamma-ray spectrometry with a high purity germanium (HpGe) detector.
 Most of the radiological hazards parameters estimated based on radionuclides activity concentrations were lower than the recommended values.

 Works have also been carried out on natural radionuclides in water samples at different locations.
 Sombo et al.( 2018) assessed the radioactivity of surface water sources in selected areas of Benue State, North-Central, Nigeria using a gamma-ray spectrometer detector (Model: 802) coupled to a multichannel analyzer.
 Their result indicates that the activity concentration of radionuclides in the study area falls within the permissible limit of 100 Bq/L set by the Radiological Protection Adviser.
 Ajayi et al. (2017) recorded the highest (0.61 mSvy-1) and lowest (0.32 mSvy-1) activity concentration of 226Ra, 232Th and 40K in dug-well and streams in Ondo State, South Western Nigeria.
 However, the average total annual effective doses were still within the tolerance level based on ICRP reference limit of 1.0 mSvy-1.